how to get good at estimating & figure out things by ourselves?

 " For every complex question out there, there is an answer that is clear, simple and unimaginative.
+That is what our phone/computer gives us (the easy way out) just.. 'clear factual data'.
+The chances are its not at all new & certainly not creative!
 That is why we have to be really judicious about our use of the smartphones, we can't allow them to start thinking for us.
-We don't need to be a Physicist to figure out things by ourselves. "
+We don't need to be a Physicist to figure out things by ourselves. " - Chris Wire -

 Scientists often look for Fermi estimates of the answer to a problem before turning to more sophisticated methods to calculate a precise answer.
 This provides a useful check on the results: where the complexity of a precise calculation might obscure a large error, the simplicity of Fermi calculations makes them far less susceptible to such mistakes.